-Throughout the year, HACSM collaborated with the San Mateo County Library System in the "Book Rich Environment" and "Campaign for Third-Grade Level Reading" initiatives.
-In addition to the on-going encouragement to participate at the local libraries, the collaboration included three different events.
+Throughout the year, HACSM collaborated with the San Mateo County Library System in the "Book Rich Environment" and "Campaign for Third-Grade Level

+Reading" initiatives.
+In addition to the on-going encouragement to participate at the local libraries, the collaboration included two different events.
 Each event included free books and activities for the children and parents.

-In August 2020, The Housing Authority of San Mateo County in partnership with the San Mateo Credit Union (SMCU) and the San Mateo County Library System distributed 120 back packs to low income families we service.
-Although children would be doing remote learning this school year, families would still need back to school essentials.
-The back packs provided by SMCU were prefilled with all the necessities such as color pencils, pens, pencils, erasers, glue sticks, scissors, highlighters, rulers, pencil sharpeners, pencil cases, notebooks and folders.
-SMCU was also able to provide hand sanitizers and a handmade mask fitted by age for each child.
-The San Mateo County Library was able to provide new books and each child was given 3-4 age appropriate books.
-This was held as a drive-through contactless event following COVID safety guidelines.
+In August 2021, HACSM in partnership with the San Mateo Credit Union (SMCU) and the San Mateo County Library System distributed 105 back packs to low-income children of families we service.
+The back packs provided by SMCU were prefilled with all the back-to-school necessities such as color pencils, pens, pencils, erasers, glue sticks, scissors, highlighters, rulers, pencil sharpeners, pencil cases, notebooks, and folders.
+The San Mateo County Library was able to provide new books and each child was given 3-4 age-appropriate books.
+This was held as a walk-through contactless event following COVID safety guidelines.